 Although these kinds of outdoor mirror selfies may be slightly more difficult to maneuver, the point is that mirror selfies don’t have to look like the classic bathroom selfies or full-length bedroom mirror selfies.
 If you know exactly how to take an awesome selfie and you’re up for the challenge, then get up, grab that lightweight Ikea mirror, and find a new location.
 Go outside.
 Go next door.
 Try it from your porch.
 Get creative.

 Where to look?
 How to look?
 Don’t look.
 There’s just so many logistics involved: the eyes, the smile, the double chin, your good side, your bad side, too squinty, too sad, too enthusiastic.

 Unless you’ve got all the time on earth, my advice to you is to ignore yourself in the mirror and keep your eyes focused on the camera lens of your phone.
 By no significant statistical standards whatsoever, I promise that you’re 95% more likely to get a good shot and prevent yourself from looking awkward or forced.
-You can check out any of the 8M #mirrorselfies on IG and see for yourself.
-And for some background information, be sure to check the classic selfie vs mirror selfie debate.
+You can check out any of the 11 million #mirrorselfies on IG and see for yourself.
+And for some background information, be sure to check the classic selfie vs. mirror selfie debate.